tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时语音通话/TRTCCalling API（Web）_intl_en.md

 The [TRTCCalling](https://www.npmjs.com/package/trtc-calling-js) component is based on Tencent Real-Time Communication (TRTC) and Instant Messaging (IM).
 It supports one-to-one and group audio/video calls.
 For detailed instructions on how to implement it, see [Real-Time Audio Call (Web)](https://intl.cloud.tencent.com/document/product/647/38928).

-- TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/document/product/1047) is used as a low-latency audio/video call component.
+- TRTC SDK: The [TRTC SDK](https://intl.cloud.tencent.com/document/product/647) is used as a low-latency audio/video call component.
-- IM SDK: the [IM SDK](https://intl.cloud.tencent.com/document/product/1047) is used to send and process signaling messages.
+- IM SDK: The [IM SDK](https://intl.cloud.tencent.com/document/product/1047) is used to send and process signaling messages.

 ## `TRTCCalling` APIs